 Timezone Setup

 Link your chosen timezone to /etc/localtime.
-In my case is Sofia, Bulgaria:
+In my case, it’s Sofia, Bulgaria:

 ln -sf /usr/share/zoneinfo/Europe/Sofia /etc/localtime